-Generic name: hydromorphone hydrochloride
+Generic name: hydromorphone hydrochloride 5mg in 5mL

 Dosage form: oral liquid, tablets